mookeyj79/Star-Trucker-Serial-Interface/README.md

 ## Wanted Features
 - Don't have a feature you need/want?
 Create an issue with the details of what you need!
 I'll get to it as soon as I can.

+## Nexus Mods
+This mod is also available on NexusMods [here](https://www.nexusmods.com/startrucker/mods/3)!

 ## Thank You's
 - This mod draws significant inspiration from the *Objects in Space* serial protocol.
 	- [OiS Wiki](https://oiswiki.sysadninjas.net/wiki/Main_Page)